FranzZemen/re/ts-src/Wiki.md

 [comment]: # (Move this somewhere else)

-[comment]: # (Move this somewhere else: The Rules.Engine is a text interfaced rules engine, the format referred to as the Text Format.
+[comment]: # (Move this somewhere else: The RulesEngine.Engine is a text interfaced rules engine, the format referred to as the Text Format.
 This means that the primary convenient way to manipulate it from code or node command line, or other cli is to leverage it's main api with text based rules.)